 Hip flexor tendonitis is most often due to overuse of muscles.
-Cyclists, long distance runners, and triathletes are susceptible to these soft tissue injuries due to volume of exercise.
+Cyclists, long-distance runners, and triathletes are susceptible to these soft tissue injuries due to the volume of exercise they engage in.
 The muscles, and especially the tendons, are simply falling victim to wear and tear.
-The major players in the hip flexor muscle group are the psoas major muscle, which is attached to the lumbar spine and the pelvis, the smaller psoas minor muscle, and the iliacus muscle.
+The major players in the hip flexor muscle group are the psoas major muscle — which is attached to the lumbar spine and the pelvis — the smaller psoas minor muscle, and the iliacus muscle.
 It is the large psoas muscle that is most susceptible to a hip flexor injury, and it is also the tendons associated with this muscle where tendonitis affecting the hip flexor is most likely to be centered.

-Our hip flexor muscle group goes from our lumbar spine at a 45 degree angle to attach into the medial portion of our hip.
+Our hip flexor muscle group goes from our lumbar spine at a 45-degree angle to attach into the medial portion of our hip.
 Spasms of this muscle or irritation of it can cause pain and inflammation of the tendon where it attaches to the bone.
-Pro longed sitting or standing can increase the risk of having this issues, especially if you don’t stretch this muscle out before activity or sports.
+Prolonged sitting or standing can increase the risk of having these issues, especially if you don’t stretch this muscle out before activity or sports.

 - Hip pain that progressively worsens with activity